Support for anxiety, health challenges, and major life transitions

 Some common areas I work with include:

-Stress, anxiety, or panic attacks
+Anxiety, Stress, or Panic attacks

 Trauma or abuse